FrancescoDiMuro/dcv/README.md

 </details>

 ## Test data
-The project provides a file named "test_data.py" in the folder "backend\utils\" which is responsible to fill the database with some test data.
+The project provides a file named "test_data.py" in the folder "backend\utils\" which is responsible to create the db and fill it with some test data.

 ## Application features
 After creating the functions to fullfill the basic GET and POST methods in order to get and create some resources,